Sit back and come along for a ride with us as we spend a day in the life of Luke McGillewie.

 Luke spends his days kitesurfing with the crew at his local, doing some R&D, and working on his new business venture in the windy city, Cape Town, South Africa…

 The Synth waist harness is designed to offer intermediate to experienced riders the support characteristics of a hard-back harness while maintaining the freedom and torsional flex of a traditional waist harness.
-Known for its lightweight and durability, the intermediate flex composite shell distributes the load from the stiffened center lumbar support section into the flexible outside edges.
+Known for its lightweight and durability, the intermediate flex Curv shell distributes the load from the stiffened center lumbar support section into the flexible outside edges.
 For premium all-around performance and comfort, with or without a wetsuit, the Synth harness features a full neoprene interior liner.

 WHAT KIND OF RIDER WOULD USE THE SYNTH AND WHY?

 For the rider looking to take their kiting to the next level, the Synth harness is the perfect fit.
-The Synth offers the stiffness and support known in a semi-hardback harness using a material called CURV, but with the added freedom of movement.
+The Synth offers the stiffness and support known in a semi-hardback harness using a material called Curv, but with the added freedom of movement.